zlatkok/swos-port/docs/mnu2h.md

 header files which compile directly into SWOS binary menu format.
 The language is not Turing-complete.

 The prerequisite to understanding menu description files is good understanding of SWOS menu system.
-It is described within a file located in the SWOS documentation directory.
+It is described within a file located in the SWOS documentation directory (`docs/SWOS/menus.txt`).
+Examples of complete scripts can be found in `src/menus/mnu` directory.

 Minimum required Python version is 3.6.